 - Fecal coliform, via stormwater or improper treatment of wastewater.
-Required method of measurement: 9221E. - Ammonia, Phosphorus, via storm-water, or improper treatment of wastewater.
+Required method of measurement: 9221E.

+- Ammonia, Phosphorus, via stormwater, or improper treatment of wastewater.
 Required method of measurement: 4500 NH3, 4500 P - Total Suspended Solids, via improper treatment of wastewater or stormwater.
 Required method of measurement: 2540D - BOD5, via improper treatment of wastewater or stormwater.
 Required method of measurement: 5210B

-Our approach and policies do not vary and are consistent across the value chain.
-In our value chain we work with our suppliers and supply chains.
-Our Supplier Guiding Principles (SGPs) and Sustainable Agriculture Guiding Principles (SAGPs) set out the requirements The Coca-Cola Company expects all of our suppliers to comply with, including requirements on water management (including pollutants), and minimizing water quality impacts from wastewater discharges and erosion, and nutrient/agrochemical runoff.
+Our approach and policies do not vary and are consistent across the value chain and our suppliers.
+Our Supplier Guiding Principles (SGPs) and Sustainable Agriculture Guiding Principles (SAGPs) set out the requirements The Coca-Cola Company expects all suppliers to comply with, including requirements on water management (including pollutants), and minimizing water quality impacts from wastewater discharges and erosion, and nutrient/agrochemical runoff.
 We work together with and approve certification schemes such as Bonsucro, SAI and others for sustainable ingredient sourcing, all of which include extensive water management requirements, including water pollutant management, from measuring abstractions, implementing water efficient irrigation technologies and managing run-off.

-The impacts of these pollutants are on nearby water bodies and watersheds, affecting entire local ecosystems and all water users, including our own bottling facilities as we draw from these watersheds.
+The impacts of these pollutants are on nearby water bodies and watersheds, affecting entire local ecosystems and all water users, including our own bottling facilities.
 In our supply chain, our agricultural suppliers could experience detrimental impacts to their own crop yields and impact water users in their surrounding communities, as well as ecosystems, if pollutants are not managed correctly.
 Some pollutants may impact surface and ground water quality.
 Fertilizers and other pollutants could cause a potential change in pH, increase the amount of eutrophication in the water, or depending on the type, cause algae or other microorganisms to grow in excess.
 This could result in impacts on aquatic and natural life across ecosystems and enter watersheds, affecting local fauna as well as broader ecosystems and human health, as well as potentially disrupting various uses of water, including industrial uses, if untreated.